 where $f, g, h, c \in \mathcal{O}_{\mathbb{R}^{1|2}}$ for any choice of indices.
-The degree of these kind forms is defined as to agree with the definition given for differential and integral forms: a $k$-derivative of any delta's counts $-k$.
-It is thus easy to see that there exists pseudoforms of middle picture $1 < \mathpzc{p} < q $ at \emph{any} degree, whereas differential forms have non-negative degree and we have defined integral forms so that they have degree lower or equal than the even dimension of the supermanifold.
-Further, working in the same way as above, one sees that any module of pseudoforms of a certain middle dimensional picture $1 < \mathpzc{p} < q$ at a fixed degree $k \in (- \infty, + \infty)$ - we call it $\Omega^{k, \mathpzc{p}}_\mani$ - has an \emph{infinite} number of generators, hence cannot be described as a vector bundles or locally-free sheaves of $\mathcal{O}_\mani$-modules of finite rank.
-For example, pseudoforms of picture $1$ and degree $k$ on $\mathbb{R}^{1|2}$ would be generated by \bear \Omega^{k, 1}_{\mathbb{R}^{1|2}} = \mathcal{O}_{\mathbb{R}^{1|2}} \cdot \{ (d\theta_1)^{\ell_1 }\delta^{(\ell_2)} (d\theta_2), dx (d\theta_1)^{j_1 +1} \delta^{j_2} (d\theta_2), \; 1 \leftrightarrow 2 \}, \eear for any $\ell_1 - \ell_2 = k$ and $ j_1 - j_2 = k - 1$.
-On the other hand, the crucial problem which prevents from having a well-given mathematical definition of these modules of pseudoforms having a middle dimensional picture $0 <\mathpzc{p} < q$ is rooted in the ill-defined transformation of a single delta (and its derivative) $\delta^{(k_i)} (d\theta_i)$.
-Indeed, as explained above in the discussion around equation \eqref{illdef}, a single delta $\delta (d\theta)$ does not define a section of any a vector bundle on $\mani$ and in particular it does not survive a change of coordinate.
-As it stands, a single $\delta (d\theta)$ - and more in general an expression consisting of a non-maximal number of delta's - is no more than a symbol: only delta forms - where all of the $q$ $d\theta$'s have distributional dependence of the Dirac delta type - do indeed yield a well-defined section of a vector bundle as seen in theorem \ref{isodeltaint}. \\ It is to be noted, though, that when restricted to a specific immersed sub-supermanifold of the right codimension in $\mani$, pseudoforms of non-maximal picture are well-behaved, as they define the integral forms of the sub-supermanifold.
-As such, pseudoforms of non-maximal picture $0 < \mathpzc{p} < q$ are seen in relation to integration over general sub-supermanifolds of codimension $k|q-\mathpzc{p}$, for any $k = 0, \ldots, p,$ depending on the degree of the pseudoform.
-It would be interesting to elucidate the relations between pseudoforms of non-maximal picture $\mathpzc{p}$ and the $d$-densities defined by Manin in \cite{Manin}, chapter 4, paragraph 7.}
+The degree of this kind of forms is defined to agree with the definition given for differential and integral forms: a $k$-derivative of any of the delta's counts $-k$.
+It is thus easy to see that there exists pseudoforms of middle picture $1 < \mathpzc{p} < q $ at \emph{any} degree, whereas differential forms have always non-negative degree and we have defined integral forms so that they have degree lower or equal than the even dimension of the supermanifold.
+Further, working in the same way as above, one sees that any module of pseudoforms of a certain middle dimensional picture $1 < \mathpzc{p} < q$ at a fixed degree $k \in (- \infty, + \infty)$ - we call it $\Omega^{k, \mathpzc{p}}_\mani$ - has an \emph{infinite} number of generators, hence cannot be described as a vector bundle or a locally-free sheaf of $\mathcal{O}_\mani$-modules of finite rank.
+For example, pseudoforms of picture $1$ and degree $k$ on $\mathbb{R}^{1|2}$ would be generated by \bear \Omega^{k, 1}_{\mathbb{R}^{1|2}} = \mathcal{O}_{\mathbb{R}^{1|2}} \cdot \{ (d\theta_1)^{\ell_1 }\delta^{(\ell_2)} (d\theta_2), dx (d\theta_1)^{j_1} \delta^{j_2} (d\theta_2), \; 1 \leftrightarrow 2 \}, \eear for any $\ell_1 - \ell_2 = k$ and $ j_1 - j_2 = k - 1$.
+On the other hand, the crucial problem which prevents us from having a well-given mathematical definition of these modules of pseudoforms with a middle-dimensional picture $0 <\mathpzc{p} < q$ is rooted in the ill-defined transformation of a single delta (and its derivative) $\delta^{(k_i)} (d\theta_i)$.
+Indeed, as explained above in the discussion around equation \eqref{illdef}, a single delta $\delta (d\theta)$ does not define a section of any vector bundle on $\mani$ and in particular it does not survive a change of coordinate.
+As it stands, a single $\delta (d\theta)$ - and more in general an expression consisting of a non-maximal number of delta's - is no more than a symbol: only the delta forms where all of the $q$ $d\theta$'s are present and have distributional dependence of the Dirac delta type do indeed yield well-defined sections of a vector bundle, as seen in theorem \ref{isodeltaint}. \\ It is to be noted, though, that when restricted to a specific immersed sub-supermanifold of the right codimension in $\mani$, pseudoforms of non-maximal picture are well-behaved, as they define the integral forms of the sub-supermanifold.
+As such, pseudoforms of non-maximal picture $0 < \mathpzc{p} < q$ are seen to be in relation to the integration over general sub-supermanifolds of codimension $k|q-\mathpzc{p}$, for any $k = 0, \ldots, p,$ depending on the degree of the pseudoform. }